MicrosoftDocs/VBA-Docs/api/Word.Conflict.Reject.md

 Next conf
 ```

-Alternatively, you can use the [RejectAll](Word.Conflicts.RejectAll.md) method of the[Conflicts](Word.Conflicts.md) collection object to reject all the conflicts in a document, as shown in the following code example.
+Alternatively, you can use the [RejectAll](Word.Conflicts.RejectAll.md) method of the [Conflicts](Word.Conflicts.md) collection object to reject all the conflicts in a document, as shown in the following code example.